daniele-athome/hass-config/README.md

 #### Guest mode

-I need to improve this, but mainly it does something when I tell Karen that I have
+I need to improve this, but mainly it does something when I tell Assist that I have guests:
-guests:

 * set a specific light scene
 * put some ambient playlist on ([ThePianoGuys](https://www.youtube.com/channel/UCmKurapML4BF9Bjtj4RbvXw)!!)
-* Karen won't speak unless it's an emergency
+* Assist won't speak unless it's an emergency

 ### Security